iip-ecosphere/platform/platform/services/services.spring/README.md

     * Optional specification whether the service is `deployable` in distributed manner (default is `true`).
     Optional specification whether the service is `topLevel` or nested, e.g., family member (default is `true`).
     * The Service `kind` (see `de.iip_ecosphere.platform.services.ServiceKind`).
+    * The optional network management key 'netMgtKey' of a server process the service is relying on.
+May be empty for one.
     * `cmdArg`: Optional list of command line arguments to be passed when the service is started.
 Within this list, `${port}` is substituted with the service command port and `${protocol}` with the command protocol, one of the AAS protocols.
 Further `${tmp}` is replaced by the temporary folder and `${user}` by the user home directory.
     * `instances`: The optional number of service replicas to be launched.
 Ignored if negative.
 Default value is `1`.
     * resource desires: Optional values for the number of `cpus`, the `memory` and the `disk` space, the latter in bytes.
 If not given or not positive, internal default values are used, i.e., one CPU and, e.g., automatically determined for a JVM.
 The deployer may ignore these values if not applicable to the type of process to be started.